coreinfrastructure/best-practices-badge/doc/security.md

 As noted in CONTRIBUTING.md, if anyone finds a significant vulnerability, or evidence of one, we ask that they send that information to at least one of the security contacts.
+The CONTRIBUTING.md file explains how to report a vulnerability;
+below we describe what happens once vulnerability is reported.

 Whoever receives that report will share that information with the other security contacts, and one of them will analyze it: